Businesses That Help Fundraise: The Ultimate Guide for Nonprofits, Schools & Communities

 According to Charities Aid Foundation, over 70% of consumers prefer to support brands that give back.
 Partnering with the right business is a growth strategy—not just a fundraising tactic.

-You now know which businesses might support your cause.
-Don’t stop there — launch an auction, engage sponsors, and turn corporate donations into active donor participation.
+Create your auction to engage sponsors and turn corporate donations into active donor participation.

 1. Online Fundraising Platforms